Amateur Radio - WAØMHJ |

 Party Operation & Mobile Contesting

-adventures.
-I have also been the main log processing facilitator for the Minnesota QSO Party for the last twenty years. |
+products!
+Breedlove Mounts Click here to ride along with a YouTube video clip.
+I have operated mobile in many Minnesota and Wisconson QSO parties, and once in North Dakota.
+I have also been the main log processing facilitator for the Minnesota QSO Party for the last 25 years. |

 Recent